 Charting Career Paths Having enrolled in their chosen academies, Papa Kāko'o students continue college prep, working with their Dean of Students and the College & Career Counselors to identify college options based on needs and interests while preparing for the SAT, exploring post-secondary options and initiating the college application process.
-Students engage in design-thinking principles and application of E Ola!
-Learner Outcomes.
 Papa Kalikiano focuses on understanding world religions, which aligns with the 11th grade social studies course, World History.